draiimon/PanicSense/PanicSensePH_Proper_Report_Castillo.md

 This week, I focused on establishing the foundational architecture for our PanicSensePH disaster monitoring platform.
 I designed the initial system architecture diagram showing data flow between React components, Express backend, and PostgreSQL database.
 This architecture emphasizes real-time processing capabilities needed for disaster response.

-• Successfully drafted database schema using Drizzle ORM for storing sentiment posts, disaster events, and user data
+• Successfully drafted database schema using Drizzle ORM with 8 primary tables: users, sessions, sentiment_posts, disaster_events, analyzed_files, sentiment_feedback, training_examples, and upload_sessions
-• Conducted research on LSTM and MBERT applications specifically for disaster management contexts
-• Created preliminary specifications for our sentiment analysis pipeline
-• Implemented basic repository structure with proper branching strategy for collaborative development
+• Researched combined LSTM-BiGRU model architecture for sequential text processing with bidirectional context awareness
+• Identified MBERT (Multilingual BERT) as optimal solution for handling Filipino-English code-switching and jejemon text patterns
+• Structured project into client, server, and shared modules with proper type definitions
+• Created preliminary mockups of 7 main dashboard pages: Dashboard, Geographic Analysis, Timeline, Comparison, Raw Data, Evaluation, and Real-time monitoring

 Techniques, Tools, and Methodologies Used

-• PostgreSQL with Drizzle ORM for database design with normalized schemas for disaster-related data
+• PostgreSQL with Drizzle ORM for type-safe database modeling and migrations
-• TypeScript for type-safe model definitions and backend implementation
+• TypeScript for ensuring type consistency across both frontend and backend
-• Express.js for establishing RESTful API endpoints
+• TensorFlow for implementing the combined LSTM-BiGRU architecture
+• PyTorch for fine-tuning the MBERT model on Filipino slang and jejemon text patterns
-• React with Vite for efficient frontend development environment
+• React with Tailwind CSS for responsive and accessible user interfaces
-• Git Flow methodology for parallel development across team members
+• Git Flow methodology for maintaining clean branching structure

 Reflection: Problems Encountered and Lessons Learned

-The most significant challenge was designing a schema that accommodates both structured data from official disaster reports and unstructured content from social media.
-I learned that planning for future expansion is crucial, particularly for sentiment analysis models we'll implement later.
+The most significant challenge was designing a database schema that effectively supports both structured disaster reports and unstructured social media content.
+I learned that proper normalization with flexible JSON fields for metadata provides the optimal balance.

-I also encountered difficulties determining the optimal approach for multilingual support, as our system needs to handle both English and Filipino text with code-switching.
-Through research, I identified MBERT as a promising solution for this challenge.
+I also encountered difficulties with the approach to multilingual text processing, particularly with Filipino slang and jejemon text patterns.
+Through comparative research, I determined that fine-tuning MBERT on Filipino text corpora would provide better results than training custom embeddings from scratch.